 First thing we need to do is to generate Shared Access Signature (SAS).
 We will then use this signature for the creation of SQL Server credentials.
 Creating SAS is done by going to Azure Portal, finding our Storage Account and then going to Shared Access Signature in the Settings.

-I’ve marked with red the couple things to pay special attention to.
+I’ve marked with red the couple of things to pay special attention to.
 These are what I’d recommend to setup as a minimum:

 - Allowed services.
 As we’re only using Blobs it makes sense to limit other services out.

 - Start and Expiry date/time.
 I am a bit old-fashioned in the sense, that I want things to eventually expire so I am forced to renew and review what I’ve setup earlier.
 For demo purposes, I’ve set it for a day, for production I’d probably go with 6 or 12 months unless something else is specified by the company security policy.